Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 //... up to 128 rows
 ```

-This takes 24 values to show
+This example takes 24 values to show

 - Step 1, Pitch 1 = start of a 4-step note
 - Step 2, Pitch 3 = start of a 2-step note